Instagram Combined Shape quotation Created with Sketch. 69

 Potsdam, NY 13647

 Connect with us on social media and learn more about what it’s like to be a SUNY Potsdam student!
-Follow us on Instagram, Twitter and on Facebook, or check out our social media feed here.
+Follow us on Instagram, TikTok, and Facebook.
 We also have some great videos showcasing student life, campus and our beautiful hometown on our YouTube channel.
-To connect with your future classmates, you can also join our official SUNY Potsdam Class of 2027 Facebook Student Page..
+To connect with your future classmates, you can also join our official SUNY Potsdam Class of 2028 Facebook Student Page.

 If you haven’t been able to see our campus yet, now is a great time to visit us in person, or at least check out our virtual tour.